octetz/vim-as-go-ide/README.md

 ## The Past and The Present

 Before LSPs, we _generally_ used [gocode](https://github.com/nsf/gocode), one of the many tools packaged in `vim-go`.
-I personally had a love-hate relationship with it, namely I found small changes in my environment would break to tool.
-Additionally, Go `1.10` changed their binary package architecture breaking godoc.
-There was some time of issue and eventually the community moved to a [fork](https://github.com/mdempsky/gocode).
-Then Go `1.11` introduced [Go modules](https://blog.golang.org/modules2019), so to support this we had to move to [another fork](https://github.com/stamblerre/gocode).
-I am super thankful for the awesomeness `gocode` brought us over the years, but very happy to see LSPs providing convergence for how editors/IDEs support programming languages.
+I personally had a love-hate relationship with it, namely I found small changes in my environment could break it.
+Additionally, Go `1.10` changed the binary package architecture breaking `gocode`.
+Eventually the community moved to a [fork](https://github.com/mdempsky/gocode).
+Then, Go `1.11` introduced [Go modules](https://blog.golang.org/modules2019), so we moved to [another fork](https://github.com/stamblerre/gocode).
+I am super thankful for the awesomeness `gocode` brought us over the years.
+And I am very happy to see LSPs providing convergence for how editors/IDEs support programming languages.

 Go's official LSP is [gopls](https://github.com/golang/go/wiki/gopls) pronounced "go please".